 - Asymptomatic neurosyphilis (no symptoms).
-Before effective antibiotic treatment was available, 3-4 people in every 10 with secondary syphilis had asymptomatic neurosyphilis.
-Lumbar puncture (spinal tap) examination of the cerebrospinal fluid (CSF or spinal fluid) showed the presence of the T. pallidum germ (bacterium).
+Before effective antibiotic treatment was available, 3-4 people in every 10 with secondary syphilis had neurosyphilis which did not cause any symptoms.

 - Meningovascular syphilis.
-This involves inflammation of the coverings and small blood vessels in the brain.
+This involves inflammation of the coverings and small blood vessels in your brain.
 On average, this complication occurs about seven years after initial syphilis infection.
 It can cause headaches and dizziness and can result in a stroke.
 Meningitis - inflammation of the coverings of the brain (the meninges) - can also occur as a more sudden-onset (acute) complication.
-Blindness (severe sight impairment) and deafness can result from meningitis or meningovascular syphilis infection.
+Total loss of vision (severe sight impairment) and deafness can also occur.

 - General paresis.
 This is also known (historically) as 'general paresis of the insane'.
 It is a chronic dementia that represents a severe complication of neurosyphilis, usually in its late stages.
 On average, death follows within only 2-3 years.
 There is progressive personality change, memory loss and confusion.
 Sometimes there is depression or hallucinations.

 - Tabes dorsalis.
 This is another, late form of neurosyphilis, more common before antibiotic treatment.
 The nerves in the spinal cord are damaged, leading to poor balance and co-ordination and problems with walking.
 Additionally, there is loss of pain and temperature sensation in the feet.
 As a result, deep foot ulcers can occur.

 Syphilis in pregnancy and congenital syphilis